piers-sinclair/pierssinclair.github.io/_posts/2024-06-30-System-Design-in-Azure-for-clients-notification-system.md

 1. Re-adding the message to the queue when an attempt to process it fails.
 2. Logging the event
 3. Reprocessing it after a certain delay
-4. Repeating this process until a max number of attempts is reached and then logging an error and moving it to the [dead-letter queue](https://learn.microsoft.com/en-us/azure/service-bus-messaging/service-bus-dead-letter-queues) the message in that situation.
+4. Repeating this process until a max number of attempts is reached and if still unsuccessful then logging an error and moving the message to the [dead-letter queue](https://learn.microsoft.com/en-us/azure/service-bus-messaging/service-bus-dead-letter-queues).

 ### Phase 3 - Communicating the Sauce